WELCOME TO THE NEW HOME OF THE NATIONAL HISPANIC ENVIRONMENTAL COUNCIL!

 NHEC Institutes are an intensive, science-heavy, hands-on, 9 day, residential environmental STEM program.
 Taught by NHEC's skilled Instructors, many with Ph.D's, the Institutes feature multiple high-level presentations on environmental/natural resource issues, environmental science principles, and related field methodologies.
 The Institutes are designed to give students a high-level, high-quality science experience.

 A core element is the Environmental Field Studies, where students conduct air, water, soil testing, plant/vegetation surveys, tree mensuration, and more, with professional-grade science equipment and instrumentation, including for example eDNA.
 Other learning includes site visits/field exploration on public and private lands; learning/conducting experiments at a federal research lab; sessions on federal internships/jobs in enviro/natural resource STEM fields, and more.
 Another core element is the active participation of role models--scientists and researchers, especially those of color -- from Institute sponsors and other partners who attend to engage/mentor/share information with the students.

 Overall, Institutes are designed to help build the next generation of scientists, researchers, and professionals of color in environmental, natural resource, and agriculture science fields, an area within STEM that still remains severely underrepresented for people of color.

 Students should note that the Institute’s federal sponsors will be on-site to actively meet/recruit students for new federal opportunities emerging in internships and jobs, science and technology, climate change and environmental justice, and more.

-Please see the attached CA Institute Fact Sheet for more information on the Institutes, NHEC, and how to apply.
+Please see the attached NM Institute Fact Sheet for more information on the Institutes, NHEC, and how to apply.
 Qualified students should act promptly on this unique opportunity, as slots are going fast.

 Finally, we ask that you kindly forward this information on to interested students and related colleges, organizations, and more.
 NHEC thanks you for your help.